 Essential reading: Top fitness trackers and health gadgets

-One of the issues that can occasionally crop up is that your Versa or Charge 3 might refuse to sync to the accompanying app.
+One of the issues that can occasionally crop up is that your Versa or one of the Charges might refuse to sync to the accompanying app.
 The software on your smartphone might not be able to find your fitness tracker or it might not be able to hold a connection.
 Here are some things you can do to resolve the problem.

 The first thing you should always try is restarting your tracker and/or your smartphone.
 This is also the solution if your Fitbit is not responding to button presses, taps, or swipes or if it’s not tracking your steps and other stats.

 A hard-reboot of your fitness tracker restarts the device, but does not delete any data.
 On the Charge 3, press and hold the button on the left of its screen for 8 seconds.
 When you see a smiley icon and the tracker vibrates, your tracker has restarted.
 You are now ready to use it again.

 To restart your Versa, press and hold the back (left) and bottom buttons until you see the Fitbit logo on the screen.
 This should take less than 10 seconds.
 Let go of the buttons.